11 top tips for combining homeschooling with working from home

-There are hundreds of online resources and apps that you can make use of, such as TheSchoolRun’s daily emails and Learning Journey (find out how to subscribe), the BBC’s brilliant Teach Live library, livestream learning, museums offering virtual tours and educational "trips" and educational TV programmes.
+There are hundreds of online resources and apps that you can make use of, such as TheSchoolRun’s daily emails and Learning Journey (find out how to subscribe), the BBC’s brilliant Teach Live library, livestreams and YouTube videos, museums offering virtual tours and educational "trips" and educational TV programmes.

 These will keep your child entertained – and teach them something new – while you work.

-‘The home learning pack set by my Reception child’s school isn’t great, so I’m really pleased to have signed up for TheSchoolRun and am downloading worksheets.’ – Kelly
+‘The home learning tasks set by my Reception child’s school weren’t great, so I’m really pleased I signed up for TheSchoolRun and got into the habit of downloading worksheets.’ – Kelly

 9. Plan stress-free meals

 ‘I’m hungry!’
 ‘Can I have a snack?’
 ‘What time is lunch?’
-It’s likely that these are familiar refrains in your home at the moment – and endlessly having to provide food can really interrupt your workflow.
+It’s likely that these are familiar refrains in your home, and endlessly having to provide food can really interrupt your workflow.

 To make things easier, have a plan of what you’re eating each day.
 You could have a tub for each child with a daily supply of snacks in, and when their box is empty, that’s it for the day.